kaihuchen/articles/Judges/index.md

 There are several ways to ensure the quality of a GenAI chatbot:

 - Manual evaluation, e.g. by running benchmarks.
+Problem with this approach is that it is static, and can't catch problems as it is happening.
 -

 ## What is *Ensemble GenAI*